Collection: Dinny Nolan Tjampitjinpa

 Language : Walpiri

-Dinny spent many years working as a stockman across the Northern Territory before arriving at Papunya in the mid 1970‘s.
-As a senior Walpiri man, he was recognised as a custodian of Rain Making and Water Dreaming ceremonies.
+Like many of his contemporaries Dinny spent many years working as a stockman across the Northern Territory before arriving at Papunya in the mid 1970‘s.
+As a senior Walpiri man, he was recognised as a custodian and leader of Rain Making and Water Dreaming ceremonies.
 He polices sacred ceremonies and paints the bodies of those taking part in ceremonies.
+He has also been known for the quality of his singing during these ceremonies.

-Being the cousin of Clifford Possum and Billy Stockman, and elder brother of Kaapa it was logical for him begin painting with the artists at the centre of the acrylic movement at Papunya.
+Being the cousin of Clifford Possum and Billy Stockman, and elder brother of Kaapa it makes perfect sense that he would begin painting with the artists at the centre of the acrylic movement at Papunya.
 His work is painted with great precision, beautiful colours and intricate designs that reflect the importance of his role as a senior Walpiri man.

 The Dreamings that feature in his work are Water, Willy Willy, Pelican, Emu, Bush Turkey, Goanna and Bush Fire.